-In Professor Cloud's view, the root causes of the 9/11 attacks were American transgressions: “Why would someone target the U.S.?
+Cloud urged Americans to be introspective when trying to asertain the causes of the 9/11 attacks: “Why would someone target the U.S.?
 Why would people feel so desperate that they would want to kill themselves and innocent civilians in these kinds of attacks?
 We need to address these questions if we are to prevent the kind of devastation that happened yesterday from happening ever again.”

-Professor Cloud’s antipathy for the United States is further expressed in her disdain for the Pledge of Allegiance.
-“It seems very strange,” she said, “to pledge loyalty to a scrap of cloth representing a corrupt nation.”
-In July 2002, Cloud decided to write a new Pledge -- not to America, but to those people worldwide who are the alleged victims of American greed, exploitation, and aggression:
+Professor Cloud’s antipathy for the United States is further reflected in her disdain for the Pledge of Allegiance.
+“It seems very strange,” she said in July 2002, “to pledge loyalty to a scrap of cloth representing a corrupt nation.”
+Thus Cloud decided to write a new Pledge—not to America, but in honor of people worldwide who have been victimized by American greed, exploitation, and aggression: